-The FIRST-IN™ PRO is available in blue, red, and tactical black (non- reflective), and infection control red.
+The FIRST-IN™ PRO is available in blue, red, and tactical black (non- reflective), infection control tactical black, and infection control red.
 Infection control deluxe versions of the FIRST-IN™ PRO are constructed from waterproof, durable, wipe-clean tarpaulin and are designed specifically to easily clean and remove blood borne pathogens.
 Modules and supplies shown in images are not included.

 • Matte chrome metal hardware

 • Inner foam construction maintains shape and protects contents

 • PVC lined bottom resists water and wear